Episode 41: The Future of Leadership, Feat. Barbara Rapaport

 Andrew Powell: Sure.

 Barbara Rapaport: obviously, like none of us did.
 What happened was this, here’s my story.
 In 2017, I was standing in front of Staples picking up something from them.
 And I put my hand on my chest and I felt a hard mass.
-And to make a long story short, that began a series of events that uncovered that I had a malignant tumor on my sternum, and I had to have my entire sternum removed—most of my ribs had an implant put in and seal up that to protect, you know, my heart, my lungs, and all that.
+And to make a long story short, that began a series of events that uncovered that I had a malignant tumor on my sternum, and I had to have my entire sternum removed—most of my ribs had an implant put in instead of that to protect, you know, my heart, my lungs, and all that.
 You can imagine huge major surgery: three different surgical disciplines in the room, to make sure I survived eight hours on the table, four days in intensive care, and then a whole month in the hospital.

 So I came out of that and the book is actually the story of what happened 18 months after.
 I woke up every morning saying, “I don’t want to do this anymore.”
 And I couldn’t define “this.”
 I just knew I was haunted by that cancer experience.
 And I didn’t know if I could face the world with purpose I had had up until then.
 And I was really struggling.
 And so the book is the story of what realizations I came to and the triggering, well, using memories of things that triggered some of that being haunted, so memories of childhood and a trauma that happened when I was a little girl.
 And so the story of the cancer and the healing and recovery of that is interspersed with these memories.
 And they speak to how worldviews I created as a five-year-old to survive in a traumatic environment were absolutely getting in the way of me surviving moving forward.